rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 Default type parameters are used in two main ways:

 1. To extend a type without breaking existing code.
-2. To allow customization in a way most users don't want.
+2. To allow customization in a way most users don’t want.

-The `Add` trait is an example of the second purpose: most of the time, you're adding two like types together.
-Using a default type parameter in the `Add` trait definition makes it easier to implement the trait since you don't have to specify the extra parameter most of the time.
-In other words, we've removed a little bit of implementation boilerplate.
+The `Add` trait is an example of the second purpose: most of the time, you’re adding two like types together.
+Using a default type parameter in the `Add` trait definition makes it easier to implement the trait since you don’t have to specify the extra parameter most of the time.
+In other words, we’ve removed a little bit of implementation boilerplate.

-The first purpose is similar, but in reverse: since existing implementations of a trait won't have specified a type parameter, if we want to add a type parameter to an existing trait, giving it a default will let us extend the functionality of the trait without breaking the existing implementation code.
+The first purpose is similar, but in reverse: since existing implementations of a trait won’t have specified a type parameter, if we want to add a type parameter to an existing trait, giving it a default will let us extend the functionality of the trait without breaking the existing implementation code.

 ### Fully Qualified Syntax for Disambiguation

-Rust cannot prevent a trait from having a method with the same name as another trait's method, nor can it prevent us from implementing both of these traits on one type.
+Rust cannot prevent a trait from having a method with the same name as another trait’s method, nor can it prevent us from implementing both of these traits on one type.
 We can also have a method implemented directly on the type with the same name as well!
 In order to be able to call each of the methods with the same name, then, we need to tell Rust which one we want to use.
 Consider the